veerkaransingh/matlab-neural-network/README.md

 **Conclusion**:

 This assignment provided us a clear understanding of neural networks.
 We plotted a graph and drew a decision boundary to signify different classes.
 We used sigmoid and dsigmoid to calculate the g(z) and the derivative of g(z) respectively.
-In addition, we made predication and calculated its accuracy.
+In addition, we made predication and calculated its accuracy